Information about the newly approved abortion pill

 The combination of Mifepristone and Misoprostol is the World Health Organization’s (WHO) recommended method for medical abortion, making it the gold standard when it comes to this reproductive health service.
 It has been on the WHO list of essential drugs since 2005.
 Mifepristone has been used for close to 30 years with an outstanding safety and efficacy record and is available in over 60 countries around the world.
 Making it available to people in Canada is an important step in ensuring access to the best possible care when it comes to sexual and reproductive health services.

-The training of providers and pharmacists which is no longer mandatory for pharmacists since Health Canada lifted this requirement in May of 2017, is offered through the Society of Obstetricians and Gynaecologists of Canada.
+The training of prescribing physicians and pharmacists, which is no longer mandatory since Health Canada lifted this requirement in May of 2017, is offered through the Society of Obstetricians and Gynaecologists of Canada.

-Action Canada continues to encourage health care practitioners to take the SOGC training and for both prescribers and pharmacists to list themselves on directories connecting providers, dispensers and the public.
+Action Canada continues to encourage health care practitioners to take the SOGC training to get better acquainted with medical abortion service provision and for both prescribers and pharmacists to list themselves on directories connecting providers, dispensers and the public.

 Mifegymiso finally hit the shelves in January 2017 and while that was a positive step forward, many more unnecessary barriers still make it difficult for the public to access the medical abortion drug.
 For one, the price tag for Mifegymiso hovers between $300 and $450.
 For many individuals who must pay out of pocket, this continues to put it out of reach.